apecloud/kubeblocks/docs/user_docs/lifecycle_management/vertical_scaling/single_node.md

             volumeMode: Filesystem
 ```

-Run the command line to create a single-node cluster.
+2. Run the command line to create a single-node cluster.

 ```
 $ kubectl apply -f cluster.yaml
 cluster.dbaas.infracreate.com/wesql created
 ```

-Wait for a few seconds, we can see the cluster is running, which means the cluster is deployed successfully.
+Wait a few seconds and when the cluster phase changes to  `Running`, which means the cluster is deployed successfully.

 ```
 $ kubectl get cluster